databricks/spark-training/strata_2013/processing-live-data-streams-with-spark-streaming.md

 </div>
 </div>

 Here, we create a StreamingContext object by providing the Spark cluster URL, the batch duration we'd like to use for streams, the Spark home directory, and the list of JAR files that are necessary to run the program.
 "Tutorial" is a unique name given to this application to identify it the Spark's web UI.
 We elect for a batch duration of 1 second.
-Next, we use this context and the login information to create a stream of tweets:
+Next, we use this context to create a stream of tweets:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
-    val tweets = ssc.twitterStream(twitterUsername, twitterPassword)
+    val tweets = ssc.twitterStream(None)
 ~~~
 </div>
 <div data-lang="java" markdown="1">